 OCD

-Obsessive Compulsive Disorder (OCD) though often associated with extreme cleanliness is actually characterized by unwanted thoughts on various topics that develop into obsessions.
+Though often associated with extreme cleanliness, Obsessive Compulsive Disorder (OCD) is actually characterized by unwanted thoughts on various topics that develop into obsessions.
 These thoughts then result in actions that are classified as compulsions because the child feels that they must complete them.
 The behaviors are repetitive and must be done in a certain way or they feel compelled to start over and do them again.
 This disorder can be very disruptive to a child’s life and prevent them from completing necessary activities.

-Treatment for OCD often involves help from the family and other adults in the child’s life to assist with the management of their stress and incorporate coping mechanisms learned in therapy into their daily routines.
+Treatment for OCD often involves help from the family and other adults in the child’s life to assist with the management of their stress, and incorporate coping mechanisms learned in therapy into their daily routines.
 There also may be medicine prescribed.

 PTSD